ssfsx17/ffpnp/readable.md

 For all healing you receive from actions, 10% of the healing is additionally given as Shield Points.

+### Status: No Mercy

+Your outgoing Physical damage is increased by 10%.
+Every time you deal a Critical Hit or better, you gain 3 [Enmity](#enmity) points.

 ### Status: Oil